alexmojaki/sorcery/README.md

 If you're interested in this stuff, particularly creative uses of the Python AST, you may also be interested in:

 - [executing](https://github.com/alexmojaki/executing) the backbone of this library
+- [snoop](https://github.com/alexmojaki/snoop): a feature-rich and convenient debugging library which also uses `executing` as well as various other magic and tricks
-- [birdseye](https://github.com/alexmojaki/birdseye) (another project of mine): a debugger which records the value of every expression
+- [birdseye](https://github.com/alexmojaki/birdseye): a debugger which records the value of every expression
 - [MacroPy](https://github.com/lihaoyi/macropy): syntactic macros in Python by transforming the AST at import time